Sankesh12/Sankesh12/README.md

 ---

 ## 🧑‍💻 About Me
-I specialize in turning raw data into actionable insights and building machine learning models that solve real-world problems.
+- I specialize in turning raw data into actionable insights and building machine learning models that solve real-world problems.
-Currently focused on advancing skills in **Deep Learning, Generative AI and Agentic AI**, while building projects to showcase expertise.
+- I have hands-on experience in **Python, data analysis**.
+I am passionate about applying my skills to real-world problems, learning new technologies, and creating innovative solutions    in AI and Data Science.

 **Career Goal:** Seeking internship/full-time roles in **Data Science & Machine Learning** to contribute in impactful projects.